eberban/eberban/books/tour/src/logic/explicit_binding.md

 In the last version it is possible to omit the final __vei__.
 It is however not possible to do so in the previous exemples as we would get the chain `mo meon` which is not what we want.

-> The particle __vi/fi__ allow to bind the last argument of a predicate.
-The
-> last argument is commonly used for __events__, and it is easier to recognize
-> this particle than having to remember the number of arguments of a predicate
-> to know which vowel corresponds to the last.
-For simplicity event arguments
-> will be omitted unless they are the focus of the explanation.

 ## Arguments list